joehawkens/data-structures-tutorial/3-Trees.md

 # Practice:

-### Try this practice by implementing a linked list yourself...
+### Try this practice by implementing a Binary Search Tree yourself...

 ### Scenario: .....